-The Master of Liberal Arts, English degree field consists of 12 courses, three of which are required for admission.
-You complete the degree through a combination of on-campus and online courses.
+The Master of Liberal Arts, English degree field consists of 12 courses, three of which are required on campus.

 12 Graduate Courses